hyuan12/Zork/README.md

 ```
 ③ Winning and losing conditions:

+I introduced an attack verb, and a weapon global variable.
-A boss is set in the last room, you can use the attack verb, if there is a sword in your inventory, you will win the game by defeating the boss, if there is no sword, you will lose the game when you are defeated.
-You can also choose to escape(go) from this room and look for the sword until you find the sword go back to the boss room and defeat the boss
+A boss is set in the last room, you can use the attack verb, if there is a sword in your inventory, the weapon keyword will be true and you will win the game by defeating the boss, if there is no sword, the weapon keyword will be false and you will lose the game when you are defeated.
+You can also choose to escape(go) from this room and look for the sword until you find the sword go back to the boss room and defeat the boss.
+Then the game will end and exit.
 ```
 def do_attack(words):

     if gs.get_cur_room_number() != len(gs.get_player_map()) - 1:
-        print("There is nothing to fight with")
+        print("There is nothing to fight with.")
         return

     if gs.weapon: